Legal costs: proportionality & reasonableness

 The High Court reduced the claimant’s costs by 66% because of:

 - The unnecessary use of a highly-experienced solicitor to handle the pre-action correspondence could not be justified, a less-experienced solicitor would have had sufficient knowledge to draft correspondence for the defendant’s solicitors;

 - The simple nature of the claimant’s claim which did not require an extensive examination of legal principles, the case turned on facts rather than law;

 - The claimant insisting on seeking two separate medical experts’ reports to cover broadly the same issues; and

 - The unnecessary use of a conference with counsel to advise on factual matters already covered by two medical experts’ reports.

 The High Court’s assessment of costs

 The High Court rejected an argument from the claimant’s barrister that the costs were necessarily and proportionately incurred due to the defendant being a public body.
-The High Court went further to say that although the case had public importance:
+In the opinion of The High Court, although the case had public importance:

-- The high costs incurred had no nexus to the public importance of the case; and
+- The high legal costs incurred had no nexus to the public importance of the case; and

 - Such an argument was not justifiable given that all parties to the civil justice system are required to be proportionate.